How to Build an AI Agent That Manages Your E-commerce Store

 Drop a Trigger node onto the canvas.
 Pick the type that matches how you'll invoke the agent:

-• Webhook - for a chat UI or Slack slash command.
-The body carries the user instruction.
+- Webhook - for a chat UI or external app.
+The posted JSON body carries the user instruction, available as

-• Manual - for one-off operations from the canvas.
+- Manual - for one-off operations, run from the Run button.

 Step 2: Connector Node in Agent Mode